-10 two to three person rooms: 6 double / twin en suite rooms with private entrances in three cosy cottages.
-Four double / twin rooms with a hand basin and that share a bathroom in the guesthouse’s main building, where the reception is also located.
+En suite rooms with private entrances in a separate building and three cosy cottage (no cooking facilities).
+Also rooms with a hand basin and that share a bathroom in the guesthouse’s main building, where the reception is also located.
 It’s possible to add a bed to every room.
 Free Wi-Fi in the main building.

 Breakfast is served in the dining hall in the main building.
 A three-course dinner available if pre-ordered.
 Locally sourced ingredients are emphasised, and you can choose between two or more main courses, either meat or fish.
 Desserts consist of Icelandic ice cream and home made cake or pie.
 The menu changes every day.
 Bar.